 3. St George Amplify Signature – 90,000 Qantas points

 This great deal was featured in January but is still valid until 18 April 2018.
 For an annual card fee of $289, you can earn 90,000 Qantas points.
-The St George Amplify Signature card also comes with two annual Qantas Club passes, and you can use it for ATO payments.
+The St George Amplify Signature card also comes with two annual Qantas Club passes.
 To receive the points you’ll need to spend $5,000 within 90 days of approval.
 Bank of Melbourne and BankSA (which, along with St George Bank, are owned by Westpac) are also offering similar sign-up deals at present.